K-theory and index theory on manifolds with a proper Lie group action: Elliptic symbols and index groups

 {\bf Adding a new variable.}

-However, it is very useful to generalize these definitions.
-Instead of just a `lonely' operator $\F$ acting on a Hilbert space or a Hilbert module (which commutes modulo compact operators with the left action of $C_0(X)$) we can consider the case when a $C_0(X)$-unital $G-C_0(X)$-algebra $A$ (definition 4.14) acts on the same Hilbert module.
+It is useful to generalize these definitions.
+Instead of just a `lonely' operator $\F$ acting on a Hilbert space or a Hilbert module we can consider the case when a $C_0(X)$-unital $G-C_0(X)$-algebra $A$ acts on the same Hilbert module and commutes modulo compact operators with $\F$.

+\emph{A $C_0(X)$-algebra $B$ is called $C_0(X)$-\emph{unital} if there exists a subalgebra in $B$ isomorphic to $C_0(X)$, and the structure of the $C_0(X)$-algebra on $B$ is given by multiplication with elements of this subalgebra.
+(This means that all fibers $B_x,\, x\in X$, are unital.)}

 For elliptic operators, the symbol group will be $\cR KK^G_*(X;A,B\otimes C_0(TX))$ and the index group $KK^G_*(A,B)$.

 For t-elliptic operators, we will get the symbol group $\cR KK^G_*(X;A,B\otimes \gtS_{tr}(X))$ and the index group $KK^G_*(C^*(G,A),B)$.